-The Forerunner 45 and 245 were released around the same time and focus on providing runners with great training features and tracking.
-While they both track other activities, The FR 245 and FR 45 were designed to work best as pure running watches.
+Garmin was happy to oblige.
+The Forerunner 45 and 245 were released around the same time, and focus on providing runners with even better training features and tracking.
+While they both track other activities, the FR 245 and FR 45 are designed to work best as pure running watches.

-The main differences between the FR 245 and the FR 45 are the advanced features and slightly improved hardware on the FR 245.
+The main differences between the FR 245 and the FR 45 are the advanced features and slightly improved hardware on the more expensive option.

-There is about a $100 difference between these two watches with the mid-range FR 245 coming in around $300 ($350 for the music option) and the budget-friendly FR 45 coming in at $200.
+That adds up to a $100 difference between the two.
+The mid-range FR 245 comes in around $300 ($350 for the music option).
+For those feeling not quite so spendy, the budget-friendly FR 45 comes in at $200.

 Both the FR 45 and FR 245 have a nice casual look and appear pretty similar.

-Earlier versions have corners while both of these watches have rounded and smoothed edges.
+The FR 45’s looks have changed the most.
+Whereas the FR 35 was rectangular, both the FR 45 and 245 adopt a circular face.
 The gorilla glass case on the FR 245 is hardier and more durable than the FR 45.

-The watches are lightweight and fit very comfortably on your wrist.
-Garmin took weight into consideration with these as the FR 245 has a total weight of 1.3 oz and the FR 45 a weight of 1.2 oz, which are comparatively light to similar options on the market.
+Garmin took weight and comfort as a serious priority in the design of these watches.
+The FR 245 has a total weight of 1.3 oz.
+The FR 45 is a whisoer lighter at 1.2 oz.
+Both are light when compared to similar options on the market.

 You also get a better screen resolution with the FR 245 (240 x 240 pixels versus the FR 45 at 208 x 208 pixels).